catrushmore/chemicals/research/questions.md

 Health of self/ Children/ pets  - caring for self and others

 Education - level of, subjects, likes/ dislikes
-		draw out sciences at school, esp chem - emember any demonstrations, experiments or projects?
+		draw out sciences at school, esp chem - remember any demonstrations, experiments or projects?